lguerard/pydensecrf/README.md

 import pydensecrf
 ```

-Then use the package as desribed below!
+Then use the package as described below!

 ## Please credit the original authors by citing: